Haleralex/Rock-Paper-Scissors-Unity-client/README.md

 Project for creating a standard rock paper scissors game with technology of telegram mini app.

-As envisioned, the player launches the app via telegram and plays with real players/bots in a game of rock paper scissors for TON of koins
+As envisioned, the player launches the app via telegram and plays with real players/bots in a game of rock paper scissors for TON coins

 Tech stack:
 1) client - unity WebGL